eahishak/jackal-tech/README.md

 # Jackal Tech Ltd. Website

-Welcome to the Jackal Tech Wep
+Welcome to the Jackal Tech web